judisjt/seniordesign/User Guide/User Guide.md

    1. Tutorial
    1. Music Creator
    1. Settings
-1. The
+1. The Piano

 # Install
-Driver directions here
+!Driver directions here!
+!Plug in Piano!
-Unzip the zip file and run the exe file
+Unzip the zip file to the desired directory.
+In the unzip folder you will find MusicMaker.exe.
+To start the application double click the MusicMaker.exe.
-!Plug in piano!

 # Getting Started
+Make sure the piano is plugged in.
+Next double click the MusicMaker.exe.
+The application will load to the main menu.
+From the main menu you can click the Tutorial button and learn how to use the application.

 # Interface